spiral/docs/basic/structure.md

 Framework does not enforce any specific namespace or directory structure, you can freely both of them.

 # Directories
-An application structure can be controlled via `mapDirectories` method of Kernel class.
-By default, all application directories can be calculated from `root` using the following pattern.
+The directory structure can be controlled via `mapDirectories` method of Kernel class.
+By default, all application directories can be calculated from `root` using the following pattern:

 Directory | Value
 ---       | ---